 What Industries Do We Serve?

-ISO Finishing is located in Minneapolis, MN, home to many global manufacturers providing components for the Medical Device, Aerospace, Automotive and other high tech industries.
+ISO Finishing is located in Minneapolis, Minnesota home to many global manufacturers providing components for the aerospace/aviation, automotive/performance motorsports, defense/military, dental, firearms, medical, OEM and other high tech industries.
 Each of these industries require knowledge, experience, research, development, documentation and consistency to meet their customers’ expectations.
 We have worked with some of the most technologically advanced companies within each of these industries.

 The Twin Cities are home to four of the top ten medical device manufacturing regions in the entire US.
 Having the large concentration of medical device companies in our backyard has given us the opportunity to provide passivation services for some of the biggest names in the business.
 The experience we have gained at ISO Finishing allows us to help our customers with process development, design and validation and help select the right equipment should the volume require the process be brought in-house.
 Some of the common devices we have experience with are: pacemaker components, fluid delivery seals, bone screws, orthopedic implants, battery components, surgical instruments, and the list goes on and on.